 - 4 ounces Lemon-lime soda (diet and cold)

-- Combine the sherry and diet lemon-lime soda in a glass.
-Drop in a few mint leaves and stir.
+- Combine the sherry and diet lemon-lime soda in a glass or shaker.